wp-plugins/groupdocs-documents-annotation/readme.txt

 == Description ==

-GroupDocs Annotation Plugin lets you embed different types of documents and images into your website and then invite your colleagues and clients to view and annotate them online, without the need to install any document editors or browser plugins.
+GroupDocs.Annotation for Cloud Plugin lets you embed different types of documents and images into your website and then invite your colleagues and clients to view and annotate them online, without the need to install any document editors or browser plugins.

 While modern document editors have built-in tools for annotating documents through comments and tracking changes, the conventional way of working on documents has become too slow and bulky for today’s business pace.
-New cloud services such as GroupDocs Annotation streamline this process and offer new and more efficient ways of collaborating with your team.
+New cloud services such as GroupDocs.Annotation streamline this process and offer new and more efficient ways of collaborating with your team.

 = No need to install any document editors. =